treeben77/rblx-open-cloud/docs/guides/group.md

 print(f"{group.name} has {group.member_count} members!")
 ```

-There are no permission restrictions for basic group information, anyone can get basic information for any group.
+There are no permission restrictions for basic group information, any API key/OAuth2 bearer can get basic information for any group.

 ### Listing Group Members